 The Michigan horse racing industry is currently in a state of flux with one racetrack in operation but slated to be sold and rebuilt in 2020 and another racetrack working to re-establish racing in 2020.
 A third racetrack, Hazel Park Raceway, closed suddenly in 2018 after announcing it too would be selling its assets.

-Legal Racing Betting Sites in Michigan:
+Legal Horse Racing Betting Sites in Michigan:

-Northville Downs: Open Now, Scheduled to Move in 2020
+Northville Downs: Open Now, Scheduled to Move

 Northville Downs currently stands as the last active racetrack in Michigan right now.
 However, it announced in 2018 that it would be selling the land it current operates to a company that plans to build a $200 million residential development.
 Northville Downs officials say they will continue holding races until construction on the housing development begins and will then move to another location nearby.

 Sports Creek Raceway: Not Open, Scheduled to Launch Again in 2020